Sergei2404/hapi-token/README.md

 ## Integration HAPI in already deployed contract
 ------------------

-For integration HAPI in already deployed contract you should do prevoius steps, and add method which migrate your old ocntract struct to new struct which include HAPI.
+For the integration of HAPI in an already deployed contract, you should do the previous steps, and add a method that migrates your old contract struct to a new struct that includes HAPI.

 ```rust
 pub trait Migrations {